dpleshkov/starblast-modding-plus/README.md

 ![Error 2](https://raw.githubusercontent.com/Bhpsngum/img-src/master/ModdingPlusError2.PNG)

+Restart your computer, then try to run the mod again.

-Please DM `Dank Dmitron#4593` on Discord, or ping me on the official Discord.
+If the errors still occurs, DM `Dank Dmitron#4593` on Discord, or ping me on the official Discord.

 While i am fixing the problem, consider using [method 2](#method-2-template-mod) instead.